Bayesian Entropy Estimation for Countable Discrete Distributions: Theoretical properties of PYM

 \section{Theoretical properties of PYM}

-Having defined PYM and discussed its practical computation, we now consider first establish conditions under which~\eqref{eq:HhatPYM} is defined (that is, finite), and also prove some basic facts about its asymptotic properties.
+Having defined PYM and discussed its practical computation, we now establish conditions under which~\eqref{eq:HhatPYM} is defined (that is, the right--hand of the equation is finite), and also prove some basic facts about its asymptotic properties.
 While $\Hpym$ is a Bayesian estimator, we wish to build connection to the literature by showing frequentist properties.

 Note that the prior expectation $\E[H]$ does not exist for the improper prior defined above, since $p(h = \E[H]) \propto 1$ on $[0, \infty]$.
 It is therefore reasonable to ask what conditions on the data are sufficient to obtain finite posterior expectation $\Hpym = E[H|\vx]$.
-We give an answer to this question in the following short proposition (proofs of all statements may be found in the appendix), \begin{theorem} Given a fixed dataset $\vx$ of $N$ samples, $\Hpym <\infty$ for any prior distribution $p(d,\alpha)$ if $N-K\geq 2$. \end{theorem} In other words, we require $2$ coincidences in the data for $\Hpym$ to be finite.
+We give an answer to this question in the following short proposition (proofs of all statements may be found in the appendix), \begin{theorem} Given a fixed dataset $\vx$ of $N$ samples, $\Hpym <\infty$ for any prior distribution $p(d,\ConParInfinite)$ if $N-K\geq 2$. \end{theorem} In other words, we require $2$ coincidences in the data for $\Hpym$ to be finite.
 When no coincidences have occurred in $\vx$, we have no evidence regarding the support of the $\vpi$, and our resulting entropy estimate is unbounded.
 In fact, in the absence of coincidences, no entropy estimator can give a reasonable estimate without prior knowledge or assumptions about $\alphabetSize$.

-Concerns about inadequate numbers of coincidences are peculiar to the undersampled regime; as we collect more data, we will almost surely observe each letter infinitely often.
+Concerns about inadequate numbers of coincidences are peculiar to the undersampled regime; as $N\to \infty$, we will almost surely observe each letter infinitely often.
 We now turn to asymptotic considerations, establishing consistency of $\Hpym$ in the limit of large $N$ for a broad class of distributions.
 It is known that the plugin is consistent for any distribution (finite or countably infinite), although the rate of convergence can be arbitrarily slow~\cite{Antos01}.
 Therefore, we establish consistency by showing asymptotic convergence to the plugin estimator.

-For clarity, we explicitly denote a quantity's dependence upon sample size $N$ by a introducing a subscript.
+For clarity, we explicitly denote a quantity's dependence upon sample size $N$ by introducing a subscript.
 Thus, $\vx$ and $K$ become $\vx_N$ and $K_N$, respectively.
-As a first step, we show that $\E[H|\vx_N,d,\alpha]$ converges to the plugin estimator. \begin{theorem} Assuming $\vx_N$ drawn from a fixed, finite or countably infinite discrete distribution $\vpi$ such that $\frac{K_N}{N} \xrightarrow{P} 0$,
+As a first step, we show that $\E[H|\vx_N,d,\ConParInfinite]$ converges to the plugin estimator. \begin{theorem} Assuming $\vx_N$ drawn from a fixed, finite or countably infinite discrete distribution $\vpi$ such that $\frac{K_N}{N} \xrightarrow{P} 0$,